TheCalculatorsHub

 When the 9:3:3:1 Ratio Does Not Apply

 The 9:3:3:1 ratio is a special case that holds only when both genes assort independently and both show complete dominance.
-Several common genetic phenomena produce different ratios.
-Epistasis, where one gene's alleles mask the expression of a second gene's alleles, produces modified ratios such as 9:3:4 (recessive epistasis), 12:3:1 (dominant epistasis), or 15:1 (duplicate dominant epistasis).
-Incomplete dominance at one or both loci produces additional phenotype classes because heterozygotes express intermediate phenotypes distinct from either homozygote.
-Genetic linkage, where two genes are physically located close together on the same chromosome, reduces the frequency of recombinant gamete types and distorts the expected ratio toward the parental combinations.
+Epistasis, where one gene's alleles mask a second gene's expression, produces modified ratios such as 9:3:4, 12:3:1, or 15:1.
+Incomplete dominance at one or both loci adds intermediate phenotype classes.
+Genetic linkage, where two genes are physically close on the same chromosome, reduces recombinant gamete frequency and distorts the ratio toward parental combinations.
+The NCBI Genetics primer on Mendelian inheritance notes that strict 9:3:3:1 ratios are observed only when genes are confirmed on separate chromosomes, and a chi-square goodness-of-fit test determines whether an observed deviation is significant or normal sampling variation.

 Accuracy and Limitations

-The dihybrid cross calculator is mathematically exact for the genotypes entered.
-It applies standard Mendelian probability calculations and constructs the Punnett square correctly for any combination of homozygous or heterozygous alleles at two loci.
-The output is a theoretical expectation based on probability: in a real cross producing 16 offspring, the exact 9:3:3:1 ratio is rarely observed because random sampling variation affects small samples.
-With a large number of offspring (hundreds or thousands), the observed ratio approaches the theoretical expectation.
+The calculator is mathematically exact for the genotypes entered, applying standard Mendelian probability and constructing the Punnett square correctly for any combination of homozygous or heterozygous alleles at two loci.
+The output is a theoretical expectation: in a real cross producing 16 offspring, the exact 9:3:3:1 ratio is rarely observed due to random sampling variation in small samples, approaching the theoretical expectation only with hundreds or thousands of offspring.
+The calculator assumes complete independence between the two loci and complete dominance at each; it does not model epistasis, incomplete dominance, codominance, sex-linked inheritance, or genetic linkage.
+Our trihybrid cross calculator extends this to three traits.

 Frequently Asked Questions